-Reasons for this are sometimes unclear but it makes sense that the larger, more cautious pike will feed more confidently when there is no one about and the environment is quieter.
+Reasons for this are sometimes unclear but it makes sense that the larger, more cautious pike will feed more confidently when there's no one about and the environment is quieter.

-When fishing for pike I usually wind my rods in two hours after dark and re-cast them out two hours before day light.
+When perfecting how to catch pike at night, I usually wind my rods in two hours after dark and re-cast them out two hours before day light.

-Not only is it exceptionally rare to catch pike outside of these hours but also, landing and unhooking pike in the dark can be a ‘bit of a mission'.
+Not only is it exceptionally rare to catch pike outside of these hours but also, landing and unhooking pike in the dark can be tricky.

 However, many years ago I started to target heavily-fished match waters at night with some surprising results.